bexelbie/bexelbie.github.io/_posts/2016-08-12-no-one-hates-your-phone.md

 Note: This post was edited for grammar, typos and phrasing.
 A full history is available in the git repository.
 {:.footnotes}

-Note: As an experiment an ad has been placed on this page.
-I am genuinely curious to see how it will be handled.
+Note: As an experiment an ad had been placed on this page.
+I was genuinely curious to see how it will be handled.
 This is apparently the most popular page on my site ... weird.
+The ad was just floating around and didn't get engaged.
+This was a likely outcome.
+The ad has been deleted.
 {:.footnotes}

 [^0]: Companies and people are generally not evil and out to get you.